 Although I was very frustrated with the dreary weather, I’ve turned it around as motivation to come back and walk on this 2500-year-old piece of history in the summer.
 Maybe to one of the many other amazing Great Wall passes!

-You have to turn a negative in a positive somehow, right?
+You have to turn a negative into a positive somehow, right?